Numa Pompilius: Genealogy

 According to Plutarch, Numa was the youngest of Pomponius's four sons, born on the day of Rome's founding (traditionally, 21 April 753 BC).
 He lived a severe life of discipline and banished all luxury from his home.
 Titus Tatius, king of the Sabines and a colleague of Romulus, gave in marriage his only daughter, Tatia, to Numa.
 After 13 years of marriage, Tatia died, precipitating Numa's retirement to the countryside.
 According to Livy, Numa resided at Cures immediately before being elected king.

-Titus Livius (Livy) and Plutarch refer to the story that Numa was instructed in philosophy by Pythagoras but discredit it as chronologically and geographically implausible.
+Livy and Plutarch refer to the story that Numa was instructed in philosophy by Pythagoras, but discredit it as chronologically and geographically implausible.

-Plutarch reports that some authors credited him with only a single daughter, Pompilia.
-Pompilia's mother is variously identified as Numa's first wife Tatia or his second wife Lucretia.
-She is said to have married the son of the first pontifex maximus Numa Marcius, also named Numa Marcius, and by him gave birth to the future king Ancus Marcius.
+Plutarch reports that some authors credited Pompilius with only a single daughter, Pompilia.
+Pompilia's mother is variously identified as Numa's first wife Tatia, or his second wife Lucretia.
+Pompilia is said to have married the son of the first pontifex maximus, Numa Marcius, also named Numa Marcius, and by him gave birth to the future king Ancus Marcius.

-Other authors, according to Plutarch, gave Numa, in addition, five sons, Pompo (or Pomponius), Pinus, Calpus, Mamercus, and Numa, from whom the noble families (gentes) of the Pomponii, Pinarii, Calpurnii, Aemilii, and Pompilii respectively traced their descent.
-Still other writers, writes Plutarch, believed these were fictional genealogies to enhance the status of these families.
+Other authors, according to Plutarch, additionally gave Numa five sons, Pompo (or Pomponius), Pinus, Calpus, Mamercus, and Numa, from whom the noble families (gentes) of the Pomponii, Pinarii, Calpurnii, Aemilii, and Pompilii respectively traced their descent.
+Other more skeptical authors, still according to Plutarch, believed these were fictional genealogies to enhance the status of these families.